 The Olana Viewshed is astonishingly intact, and this is due to a broad collective effort, largely through the use of conservation easements.
 In most cases, private landowners have willingly agreed to protect large portions of their property in order to minimize future visual intrusions within view of Olana’s designed historic landscape.This is made possible by the work of a wide array of partnering organizations, such as Scenic Hudson, CL Conservatory, Open Space Institute, Trust for Public Land, Audubon New York and The Olana Partnership.
 In some cases, this is done in cooperation with New York State.
 To date, nearly 3,000 acres have been strategically protected within Olana’s historic viewshed.
 These protected land parcels span both sides of the Hudson River, and many have regional benefits as well as scenic value.
 For example, the Ramshorn-Livingston Sanctuary on the Hudson River protects wildlife, and since it floods twice daily due to the tide fluctuations, its 436 acres comprises the largest tidal marsh in the northern Hudson Valley.
 The 320 Livingston State Forest is historic land which was protected in 2008 and is directly south of Olana.
 Several protected parcels north of Olana are also in the watershed of Hudson’s South Bay and help maintain the quality of public water supply.
 In addition, several parcels that have been protected in the Olana Viewshed are working farms, and this has helped to maintain some of the agricultural character which would have existed in Frederic Church’s day.

-Mapping by J. Winner, 2013, courtesy of Scenic Hudson.
+Mapping by Scenic Hudson, 2022.
 This map documents the success of the collective effort to date to preserve views from and of Olana that were made famous by Frederic E. Church in his landscape paintings and in three-dimensional form at Olana.